 Advantages of LED Grow Lights

-LED grow lights offer a number of advantages when compared to traditional grow light fixtures using HPS/CMH light sources.
 LEDs use far less energy to produce the same amount of light when compared to HPS or CMH.
 This can be measured using efficacy, which takes the amount of light produced by a grow light (µmol/s) and compares it to the amount of energy used (Joules/s).
-A Double-ended HPS fixture like the one made by Eye Hortilux can produce 1950 µmol/s while using 1000W of power giving, it an efficacy of 1.95 µmol/J. The VOLT® Full-Cycle Grow Light can produce 2000 µmol/s while using only 720W giving it an efficacy of 2.7 µmol/J. That makes the VOLT® Grow FL-1 light nearly 30% more efficient than the 1000W DE HPS fixture.
-For cultivators who have limited access the electricity, this can mean being able to have more lights at your facility without exceeding your buildings energy limits or compromising light intensity.
+A Double-ended HPS fixture like the one made by Eye Hortilux can produce 1950 µmol/s while using 1000W of power giving, it an efficacy of 1.95 µmol/J. The VOLT Grow® Full-Cycle Grow Light can produce 2000 µmol/s while using only 720W giving it an efficacy of 2.7 µmol/J. That makes the VOLT Grow® FL-1 light nearly 30 percent more efficient than the 1000W DE HPS fixture.
+For cultivators who have limited access the electricity, this can mean being able to have more lights at your facility without exceeding your building’s energy limits or compromising light intensity.

 How to Adapt Your Cultivation for LED Grow Lights?

-With traditional HPS and CMH grow lights dominating the market for the last couple decades, many growers are having to learn how to adapt their grow operations to suit LED grow lights.
-Countless variables must be taken into account when optimizing a grow room, and changing the type of grow lights being used impacts many of them.
-When retrofitting a grow room that used HPS or CMH grow lights, you may need to do more then just swap your grow light fixtures with new LED lights.
+With traditional HPS and CMH grow lights dominating the market for the last couple of decades, many growers are having to learn how to adapt their grow operations to suit cannabis LED grow lights.
+Countless variables must be taken into account when optimizing a grow room and changing the type of grow lights being used impacts many of them.
+When retrofitting a grow room that used HPS or CMH grow lights, you may need to do more than just swap your grow light fixtures with new LED lights.

 The way your grow light is mounted may also need modification when switching from HPS/CMH to LED.
 Because LED grow lights can be placed closer to the canopy, many growers will rig their lights so they can be raised and lowered.
 Because the grow lights can be moved as the plants grow, they can stay as close as possible to the top of the canopy.
 Keeping the lights close to the canopy increases the amount of light the plants absorb and use for photosynthesis